Onemind-Services-LLC/cloudmydc-docs/docs/platform-overview/architecture-overview/PaaS Cluster Overview.md

 Node or container is a virtual isolated machine provisioned for the environment and stored on the particular hardware node.

-**CloudMyDc**
+**CloudMyDC**

-CloudMyDc is a system used to host a VPS (Virtual Private Server).
-CloudMyDc Containers can support several containers on a single physical server by using operating system-level virtualization.
+CloudMyDC is a system used to host a VPS (Virtual Private Server).
+CloudMyDC Containers can support several containers on a single physical server by using operating system-level virtualization.

 ## General Cluster Overview